ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-events.md

 ```

 Doing this will create a timer that initially takes 5 seconds to execute.
 Since we're returning 1, the timer will repeat every 1 second.
 In this example, on every execution, it will print the current time and message.

+Note that you can return different values on each run to make the timer run with various delays on each repeat.
+Additionally, returning with no value or with `undefined` will make the timer no longer repeat, which can be used as a stop condition for a repeating timer.

 :::note
 Timers respect pauses.
 This means that they will not progress while the game is paused, postponing the code execution until the game is unpaused.